nestnpack/datatype-validation/README.md

 datatype.isBoolean(false); //This will return true, because the value entered is a boolean, not a string or number

-datatype.isBoolTrue(true); //This will return true, because the value entered is a boolean that contains true not false
+datatype.isBoolTrue(true); //This will return true, because the value entered is a boolean that contains the value true not false

 datatype.isBoolFalse(true); //This will return false, because the value entered is a boolean that contains the value true, not false